Lacrymology/states/salt/ci/doc/index.rst

 CI server is a web UI that allow users to create jobs that are triggered one some conditions such as:

-- A job is configured to run a git fetch at some specific frequency (5 minutes).
+- A job is configured to run a :doc:`/git/doc/index` fetch at some specific frequency (5 minutes).
-  If someone git push a branch, in max 5 minutes, CI server detect the change and then git pull and run the job.
+  If someone :doc:`/git/doc/index` push a branch, in max 5 minutes, CI server detect the change and then :doc:`/git/doc/index` pull and run the job.
-- A private git repo come with hook that perform a call back to CI server notify that changes were pushed to that branch and job need to run.
+- A private :doc:`/git/doc/index` repo come with hook that perform a call back to CI server notify that changes were pushed to that branch and job need to run.
 - Github is configured to perform a callback to CI server when a push occurs.
 - :doc:`/gitlab/doc/index` plugins:
   - `Gitlab merge request <https://wiki.jenkins-ci.org/display/JENKINS/Gitlab+Merge+Request+Builder+Plugin>`__